matt-w-rees/website-v4/content/publications/rees23fox.md

 ---
-title: "Fox control and fire influence the occurrence of invasive predators and threatened native prey (In press)"
+title: "Fox control and fire influence the occurrence of invasive predators and threatened native prey"

 authors:
 - MW Rees